 Undergraduate Degree in Computer Engineering

-The bachelor of science in computer engineering gives students a well rounded education in all parts of computer systems: computer hardware, electrical circuits and software programming.
-Ample opportunity is available to explore specific computer engineering topics through upper level electives and hands-on experience through labs and design teams.
+The Bachelor of Science in computer engineering gives students a well-rounded education in all parts of computer systems: computer hardware, electrical circuits and software programming.
+Ample opportunity is available to explore specific computer engineering topics through upper-level electives and hands-on experience through labs and design teams.

 You can earn a bachelor of science degree in both electrical and computer engineering by taking about one semester of additional coursework.